arifak7/talentawebapp/README.md

 ## Talenta Web APP

-Frontend using ReactJS and ANT.DESIGN on top of ASP.NET API
+Frontend using ReactJS and ANT.DESIGN+Mantine on top of ASP.NET API